b-sakai/als_v2_sakai_graduation/README.md

 /old            directories of old simulator
 /result         simulation result of spike and membrance potential /src            source code for simulation
-/visualize      python programs for generating vtk file from saved /vtk            place of vtk file and movie file generated from vtk file
+/visualize      python programs for generating vtk file from saved result /vtk            place of vtk file and movie file generated from vtk file

 message_slack.py  program of sending message to slack (need to configulate slack application)